Belonging to the Greek alphabet, the symbols mu(μ) and nu(ν) are frequently used in mathematics and physics.

 This package provides a command called \upmu

-You can also use the \muup
+You can also use \muup

-So you can use either one as per your need.
+So, you can use either one as per your need.

 \documentclass{article}